raspberrypilearning/mapping-the-weather/worksheet2.md

 ## Zipping in Python

 Rather than plot the points in one go, this time you're going to use a loop to plot each point and then add a label to it.
-To do this it is helpful to use Python's inbuilt `zip` function.
+To do this, it is helpful to use Python's inbuilt `zip` function.
 To understand how `zip` works, you can play around a little in the shell.

 1. In the shell, type the following lines to create three different lists: